florianb/atom-gradle-ci/README.md

 #### Startup

-During startup GradleCI tries to call `gradle` via commandline to find out if Gradle is callable in general and which Version of Gradle you're running.
+During startup GradleCI tries to call all given build-commands (f.e. `gw`, `gradle`) via commandline to find out if Gradle is callable in general and which Version of Gradle will be invoked.
 The version-number might be used in the future to behave correctly - currently there is no known dependency on your Gradle-version.

-If the invokation was successful, the statusbar-item is renamed to the version of Gradle.
+If the invokation was successful, the statusbar-item is renamed to the version of Gradle and in the result pane the invoked build-command is being displayed.

 #### Buildpath-Detection